eryjus/pi-bootloader/README.md

 **The server component**

 This component will run on the development PC.
-It will be fed a `grub.cfg` file, which will contain the location of the kernel and other modules.
+It will be fed a `cfg-file` file, which will contain the location of the kernel and other modules.
 The bss of the kernel will be allocated and copied over the serial line as `0` bytes.
-Then the modules will be padded to the next 4096 bytes and then copied to the serial port connected to the RPi in the order presented in the `grub.cfg` file.
+Then the modules will be padded to the next 4096 bytes and then copied to the serial port connected to the RPi in the order presented in the `cfg-file` file.

 At the same time, the server component will build the Multiboot Information structure, which `pi-bootloader` will pass to the kernel.
 This structure will be copied to the RPi hardware in the end and will be copied to a location in lower memory.

+**Limitations**

+This is not a full multiboot compliant loader.
+Not even close.
+There are some things to be aware of:
+* The multiboot header is not checked.
+No signature is checked and no flags are considered.
+No matter what you ask for, you will only get module and memory information.
+* The kernel ELF R/E Program Header section must end 4K aligned.
+This is not checked.
+* The kernel ELF RW Program Header section is assumed to end 4K aligned (though not a hard requirement).
+This is not checked.
+* The kernel ELF must be linked to load at address `0x100000`.
+This is not checked.
+* Parameters for the kernel or modules are not supported.
+Module names will be the file name.

 **Cross Compiler**